Mini Trees

 Lexi Vega, better known by her stage name Mini Trees, is an American indie rock musician based in Los Angeles.
-She has toured with Julien Baker as well as Tasha, Briston Maroney, Hovvdy, and Deep Sea Diver.
+She has toured with Julien Baker as well as Death Cab for Cutie, Tasha, Briston Maroney, Hovvdy, and Deep Sea Diver.

 Career

 Vega began making music as a career in 2018.
 Vega independently released her debut EP as Mini Trees in 2019 titled Steady Me.
-Vega independently released her second EP, Slip Away, in June of 2020.
+Vega independently released her second EP, Slip Away, in June 2020.
 In April 2021, Vega signed with Boston based record label Run for Cover Records Two months later, Vega announced her debut full-length album, Always In Motion, due out on Run for Cover.
 The album was released on September 17, 2021.